-IPARTheory's emphasis on mental activity-including mental representations-leads us to expect that specific social cognitive capabilities allow some children and adults to cope with perceived rejection more effectively than others.
-These capabilities include a clearly differentiated sense of self, a sense of self-determination, and the capacity to depersonalize (Rohner, 1986, 2005a).
-More specifically, coping subtheory expects that the capacity of children and adults to cope with rejection is enhanced to the degree that they have a clearly differentiated sense of self, one aspect of which is a sense of self-determination.
+IPARTheory's emphasis on mental activity-including mental representations-leads us to expect that specific social-cognitive capabilities allow some children and adults to cope with perceived rejection more effectively than others.
+These capabilities include a clearly differentiated sense of self, a sense of self- determination, and the capacity to depersonalize (Rohner, 1986, 2005a).
+More specifically, coping subtheory expects that the capacity of children and adults to cope with rejection is enhanced to the degree that they have a clearly differentiated sense of self.
+The concept of differentiated sense of self (or, selfdifferentiation) refers in IPARTheory to the capability of individuals to (a) understand another person's feelings, thoughts, and motivations, and -crucially- (b) clearly distinguish or differentiate those dispositions from their own feelings, thoughts, and motivations, especially in emotionally close relationships.
+In effect, self-differentiation involves the ability to maintain psychological individuality in the context of emotionally intense relationships.
+Another attribute thought in the theory to help people cope more effectively with perceived rejection is a sense of self-determination.
 Self-determined individuals believe they can exert at least a modicum of control over what happens to them through their own effort or personal attributes.
 Other individuals may feel like pawns: They feel as though things happen to them because of fate, chance, luck, or powerful others.
-Individuals with a sense of self-determination are believed in IPARTheory to have an internal psychological resource for minimizing some of the most damaging consequences of perceived rejection.
+Individuals with a sense of selfdetermination are believed in IPARTheory to have an internal psychological resource for minimizing some of the most damaging consequences of perceived rejection.

 Similarly, individuals who have the capacity to depersonalize are believed in the theory to be provided with another social-cognitive resource for dealing with perceived rejection.
 Personalizing refers to the act of "taking it personally," that is, to reflexively or automatically relating life events and interpersonal encounters to oneself-of interpreting events egocentrically in terms of oneself, usually in a negative sense.
 Thus, personalizers are apt to interpret inadvertent slights and minor acts of insensitivity as being deliberate acts of rejection or other hurtful intentions.
-This process is, of course, closely related to rejection sensitivity, discussed earlier.
+This process is, of course, closely related to rejection sensitivity discussed earlier.
 Individuals who are able to depersonalize, however, have a psychological resource for dealing in a more positive way with inevitable ambiguities in interpersonal relationships.
 All three of these social cognitive capabilities are thought in IPARTheory to provide psychological shields against the more damaging effects of perceived rejection.
 However, these attributes themselves tend to be affected by rejection, especially rejection occurring during the formative years of childhood.
 This complicates the task of assessing the independent contribution that each attribute might make in helping children and adults cope with perceived interpersonal rejection.